tya/samsungctl/README.md

 --name NAME|remote control name
 --description DESC|remote control description
 --id ID|remote control id
---timeout TIMEOUT|socket timeout in seconds \(0 = no timeout\)
---start-app APPPLICATION NAME OR ID|starts an application --app-metadata METADATA|string of information the application can use when it starts up.
+--token TOKEN|Authentication token that is used by 2014-2015 TVs and some 2016-current TVs --timeout TIMEOUT|socket timeout in seconds \(0 = no timeout\) --start-app APPLICATION NAME OR ID|starts an application --app-metadata METADATA|string of information the application can use when it starts up.
 And example would be the browser.